Think you don't deserve your job? Worried that one day your boss will sniff you out? You might be experiencing impostor syndrome!

 Talk to someone you trust

-As we have already covered, impostor syndrome could be more common than you think.
+As we've already covered, impostor syndrome could be more common than you think.
 When you're worried about this issue, speaking to a trusted friend or family member could be a huge help.
-Chances are, they have felt like you have before now.
+Chances are, they've felt like you have before now.
 Sharing your experiences and fears with someone who believes in you may help to dispel them.

 Look for mentorship at work

 If you're worried that you're not making the grade, one of the best things you can do is look for a mentor.
 Learning from a professional above you may help to give you the confidence boost that you need.
 Not only will you continue your education, but you'll also gain feedback from them as you learn and grow.
 Why not speak to your manager about this option?

 One of the biggest lessons you'll learn is that thoughts are not facts.
 When you have a negative thought about yourself or your abilities, understand that it's not necessarily the case.
 Make a habit out of challenging these negative thoughts as they arise.